apptronicnet/core/doc/common/architecture.md

  - <ins>Dependency Dispatcher</ins> is responsible for managing DI modules, instances and scopes.
  - <ins>Lifecycle</ins> is stack-based manager for <ins>Lifecycle Stages</ins>
  - <ins>Lifecycle Stage</ins> is "level" of current state of **Context**.
 Each <ins>Lifecycle</ins> creates with default Root Stage, and additional stages can be added while defining **Context**
  - <ins>Plugins</ins> can be used to add additional functionality to Framework without modifying its code.
-They used to add concrete platform integration and can add common features to the whole app for specific app project.
+They used to add specific platform integration and can add common features to the whole app for specific app project.

  **Context** itself does not contain any logic.
 To implement some logic it needed to create **Component** in concrete **Context**: